Using Retail Analytics & Top Retail Metrics to Drive Sales

 1. Set Up a POS System

-Technically, it is possible to track some retail data analytics on your own with a spreadsheet.
+Technically, it is possible to track some retail metrics on your own with a spreadsheet.
 However, setting up a POS system can ensure accuracy while saving you hours of labor each week—and enable robust analytics by providing data that would otherwise be very difficult to collect.

 For that reason, the first step in implementing retail data analytics is to choose a POS system that can create custom reports that make valuable data easier to digest.